skchanah/StackOverflowTagger/README.md

 This repository includes:
 - main.py: Endpoint for prediction
 - SQL.txt: The SQL query for the dataset
-- requirements.py: library requirements for main.py
+- requirements.py: Library requirements for main.py
 - StackOverflowTagger.ipynb: Training workbook and eval statistics

 ## How to use it: